bachato/ntopng/doc/README.clickhouse.md

  should be enough to reduce disk usage for most setups.

-Finally, you need to reduce the disk space used by ClickHouse logs as follows
-- (as root) edit /etc/clickhouse-server/config.xml and under the <logger> section do
+Finally, you need to reduce the disk space used by ClickHouse logs by editing (as root) /etc/clickhouse-server/config.xml and under the <logger> section do:

 - modify <level>trace</level> into <level>error</level>
 - modify <size>1000M</size> to <size>100M</size>
 - modify <count>10</count> to <count>3</count>